 Lunch and family took us down to Pacific Beach.
 My stomach still hurt mightily from the gut bomb breakfast.
 Acai bowl was my lunch.

 Later in the afternoon, L and I had a hilarious session at Pacific Beach.
 All bets were off.
 It was 3-5ft, choppy and windy and I got thrashed.
-Really anything goes at that beach even tho the life gaurds do their best to get swimmers and waders to stay out of the surfer's section.
+Really anything goes at that beach even tho the life gaurds do their best to get swimmers and waders to stay out of the surfer's “section”.
 The conditions felt like Ocean Beach except with shorter distance inside to outside, warm water and overall gentler waves.... so not really like Ocean Beach at all.
 I had a blast paddling like a maniac for totally unmakeable waves.

 Crashed out at the hotel b/c Fathers' day kept us from finding any open campsites in the area.

 Feeling a little sun/wind burned and on the first day of my moon cycle.
-Low energy but high interest in surfing Old Man's in San Onofre.
+Low energy but high interest in surfing Old Man's at San Onofre.
 Due to the holiday, we waited about 35 min in line for parking.
 If that was a busy day, then it was worth it.
 I can only imagine how awesome it is on an "off day."
 High tide was coming in when we went out.
-True to the name some old guys were out, a few other beginners, requisite Dad and son duos, and styley locals.
+True to its name some old guys were out, a few other beginners, requisite Dad and son duos, and styley locals.
 I might have been the only female in the water at that moment.
 I got spooked by some high tide outside sets and headed in after about an hour and a half.
 Even though I left the water feeling grouchy and spooked, I also felt like it was my favorite spot.
 I had knee rides that were on my best waves of the trip!
 The ocean was warmish, the waves were soft, and the beach not too crowded even though the parking lot was full.
-Even though I was already out of the water, I wanted to get back in.
+Even though I was already out of the water, I wanted to get back in, bad attitude and all.

 We chatted with the old guys in the parking lot for a minute.
 They told us about some trails south of us that would lead to some exclusive spots.
 We drove around looking for them but came up empty handed.
 A mystery for next time.